If you're pregnant -- or trying to get pregnant -- you may be wondering whether it's okay to drink alcohol

 - The risk to your unborn baby is highest when you frequently drink high levels of alcohol.

-- Every woman and unborn baby is different, so there's no way to predict how your alcohol consumption will affect your unborn baby.
+- Every woman and unborn baby are different, so there's no way to tell how your alcohol consumption will affect your unborn baby.

 Drinking alcohol puts your unborn baby at risk

 When you're pregnant, the alcohol you drink passes from your blood to your baby's blood through the placenta.

 When you drink, your unborn baby can get about the same concentration of alcohol in its blood as you do in yours.
 This can harm your baby's developing brain and restrict its physical and cognitive growth and development.

 Some of the most serious risks of exposing your unborn baby to alcohol are: